Like most great products, Rice-A-Roni began as a well liked family recipe…

 In 1995, Noodle Roni changed its name to Pasta Roni.
 With many products now featuring pasta shapes like Angel Hair, Shells and Corkscrews, Pasta Roni was a better description for this line.

 Today, Rice-A-Roni and Pasta Roni are both leading brands in the grocery store.
 We still make our classic flavors like Chicken and Beef Rice-A-Roni and Angel Hair Parmesan Cheese and Fettucine Alfredo Pasta Roni, along with new favorites inspired by more worldly cuisines.
-We are also continuing to develop new products to meet the developing tastes and needs of our consumers, including products like Rustic Recipes, which is made with rice and pasta with no preservatives and no artificial flavors, or Whole Grain Blends which provide nutritious whole grains and are a good source of fiber.
+We are also continuing to develop new products to meet the developing tastes and needs of our consumers, including products like Rustic Recipes, which is made with rice and pasta with no preservatives and no artificial flavors.
 With over 30 Rice-A-Roni flavors and over 20 Pasta Roni flavors available, there's something for everyone!